-As already suggested in my previous book, the law of good people, since people’s interest is to not view themselves in a negative light, they are likely to engage in various biased cognitive process related to reasoning, memory, and vision.
+As I suggested in my previous book, The Law of Good People, people are often motivated to avoid viewing themselves in a negative light.
+This motivation can lead to various biases in cognitive processes related to reasoning, memory, and perception.
 I outline various biases which could explain the distortion of people’s evaluation of what is moral.
-Thompson and Loewenstein have shown that people were more likely to remember information that was related to their own position, with the result that their opinion of what was fair aligned with their interest in the outcome of a settlement.
+Leigh Thompson and George Loewenstein have shown that people were more likely to remember information that is related to their own position.
+As a result, their opinion of what is fair aligns with their interest in the outcome of a settlement.
 The fact that these biases operate without awareness makes it difficult for people to notice the process.
-Moore and Loewenstein were among the first to show that self-interest and concern for others affect behavior through different cognitive systems, and that self-interest, unlike concern for others, is automatic, viscerally compelling, and often unconscious.
-By comparing people’s private beliefs and public behavior, Moore demonstrated that people truly believed their own biased judgments, not recognizing any problems in their responses.
+Moore and Loewenstein were among the first to show that self-interest and concern for others affect behavior through different cognitive systems.
+They found that self-interest, unlike concern for others, is automatic, viscerally compelling, and often unconscious, which concerns for others is not.
+Comparing people’s private beliefs and public behavior, Moore demonstrated that people truly believed their own biased judgments, not recognizing any problems in their responses.

-As the above review reveals, there is a growing recognition that many ethical decisions are the result of implicit, not explicit choices.
-Given that people’s unethical behavior is frequently accompanied by or the result of a limited and distorted view of their own conduct, it is particularly important to focus on legal violations by otherwise good employers in the context of employment law.
-Indeed, this study will show that many of those mechanisms that are particularly likely to increase the likelihood of good people behaving with limited awareness of the full legal and ethical meaning of their actions are especially problematic in the context of employment.
-In the employer-employee relationship, issues such as ambiguity repeated smaller violations and the strong effect of workplace norms, which do not necessarily conform to those of the employees, are likely to have a significant impact on employees’ conduct.
+As the above review reveals, there is a growing recognition that many ethical decisions are made implicitly rather than explicitly.
+Since unethical behavior is often a result of limited and distorted self-awareness, in the context of employment law, in particular, it is important to focus on legal violations committed by otherwise ethical employers.
+Indeed, this book demonstrates that many mechanisms that increase the likelihood of good people behaving with limited awareness of the full legal and ethical meaning of their actions are particularly problematic in the context of employment.
+In the relationship between employer and employee, issues such as ambiguity, repeated minor violations, and the strong effect of workplace norms, which may not necessarily align with those of the employees, are likely to have a significant impact on employee conduct.

-Cost of Mistakes to the General Public regulation attempt to protect
+Cost of mistakes to the general public regulation; attempts at protection

-Another important angel that should be considered when we talk about voluntary compliance and was discussed also in chapter 4 is the interaction between regulation and trust.
-That is, one of the larger concerns in regulation research from trusting businesses is that by doing that, they end up, harming the pubic because it might allow regulatees to use the greater leverage received by regulators to harm the public in line with the previous discussion about heterogeneity, in any situation, where the government is trusting the regulatees who don’t really deserve the trust of the public, is such that would not only harm the public, whose safety regulators supposed to protect, but also the motivation of the public to engage in economic activities
+Another important factor that should be considered when discussing voluntary compliance, which was also discussed in Chapter 4, is the interaction between regulation and trust.
+One of the biggest concerns in regulation research is that when businesses are trusted, they may end up harming the public because it might allow regulatees to use the greater leverage received by regulators to harm the public.
+This is consistent with the previous discussion about heterogeneity.
+In any situation, where the government trusts regulatees who don’t really deserve the trust of the public, it not only harms the public, whose safety regulators supposed to protect, but it also undermines the motivation of the public to engage in economic activities

-The Limits of Fairness and Altruism
+The limits of fairness and altruism